Recently, I came to the uncomfortable realisation that my opinions drive almost all of my decision-making. Do’oh.

 Personal makes perfect evolutionary sense.

-There’s nothing particularly wrong or bad about being self-centred, given it is how human beings have managed to become so successful.
+There’s nothing particularly wrong or bad about being self-centred, given it is how human beings have become so successful.
 Focus on self promotes more making to fulfil our basic biology.
 Our genetic profile and evolutionary history constrain us.
 It comes with extraordinary capabilities, but it also brings with it consequences.
-And one of the big ones is that anyone will find it very difficult to go against their innate biology.
+And one of the big ones is that anyone will find it difficult to go against their innate biology.

 ‘Asking why’ will lead to personal reasons for decisions and choices.
 And if choices are made for family or loved ones, that’s a personal feeling too.